Ericsson/codechecker/docs/web/authentication.md

 ## <i>Dictionary</i> authentication <a name="dictionary-authentication"></a>

+> *Note*: Storing passwords in a plain text file is *strongly discouraged* due to security risks.
+If no other option is available, ensure that the file permissions are restricted to 0600 to limit access *only* to the file owner.

 The `authentication.method_dictionary` contains a plaintext `username:password`
 credentials for authentication.
 If the user's login matches any of the credentials listed, the user will be authenticated.